hannahthehowell/ShinyHunter/README.md

 ## Python files:
+### main_wild.py
+This module is responsible for hunting Pokémon in the wild.
+In order to do this the module handles the initial set up for the shiny hunting loop by getting three parameters: the Pokémon name dictionary, the enemy dictionary and the up/down or left/right decision for the hunt.
+This user input for the location of the hunt is then used by the ShinyHuntLib module to get the screenshots for the possibly hunted Pokémon in that area.
+This new list of possible Pokémon is then placed into the area list.
+Using this new area list the user is given options to pick their route for shiny hunting and an option to set the encounter count, if desired.
+During the running of this module the ROM is reset every ~180 seconds to avoid very slow resets.
+When a Pokémon is found, the emulator is paused and a message (and optional beep sound) is displayed.

+### main_egg.py
+This module is very similar to the main_wild.py module, but instead of looking for Pokémon in places like the routes and caves, this module handles shiny hunting by hatching eggs.
+Once the user inputs the name of the Pokémon that is getting hatched, then the Pokémon dictionary and egg roster can be updated.
+This allows for the directory of sprite images can be filled with the correct shiny (and its variants) for comparing.
+Also included in these checks is seeing if the user is using, or wants to use a bike or running shoes.
+Both cannot be used at the same time, screenshots are used to verify the users input to ensure continuity of the program.
+A warning is also displayed letting the user know that any 'extra' Pokémon, besides the one required Pokémon in your party (usually with an ability to hatch eggs faster), in their party will be permanently lost.

+Several checks are preformed in order to ensure that the path taken by the character is 'safe' from obstacles, NPCs and wild encounters.
+Checks are also made to see if the player is starting their egg hatching from the right location as well as checking to see if there are new eggs to be picked up or non-shiny Pokémon to be discarded.

 ### getSprites.py
 This python module uses several libraries to download all the needed sprite images from [pokencyclopedia](https://pokencyclopedia.info/).
 These sprites images are cropped, saved using their  unique id numbers (using information from the url) and placed in the